ballerina-platform/ballerina-distribution/examples/mqtt-service-basic-authentication/mqtt_service_basic_authentication.md

 # MQTT service - Basic authentication

 The `mqtt:Service` receives messages from the MQTT server using the `mqtt:Listener` via basic authentication.
-Basic authentication can be enabled by configuring the `username`, `password` in the `connectionConfig` of the `mqtt:ListenerConfiguration`.
+Basic authentication can be enabled by configuring the `username` and `password` in the `connectionConfig` of the `mqtt:ListenerConfiguration`.
 Use this to connect to an MQTT server secured with basic authentication.

 ::: code mqtt_service_basic_authentication.bal :::